 I was followed by one of the boys off the ride.
 Latching on to me, he tugged at my arm and said, 'Dollar!'
 I told him to bugger off.
 'Rupees!' he continued, and I told him to bugger off.
 'Paise!' he ventured, and when I told him to bugger off for the third time he neatly summed up his command of the English language by sticking the needle in the groove marked 'Dollar!
 Rupees!
 Paise!' and following me with his stuck-record mantra cutting through the noise.
 I tried another ride, a seriously spinning set of two-person cars that ensured the little Indian boy who ended up in my car couldn't avoid being flung into the spleen of the funny white man next to him.
 He thoroughly enjoyed himself, but I felt pretty damn queasy afterwards and went for a wander round the attractions to clear my head, still accompanied by cries of 'Dollar!
 Rupees!
 Paise!'

-The fair was small but was obviously a focus for the single young men and women of Bhavnagar: to put it bluntly, it was the Indian equivalent of the pick-up joint.
-Stunningly crafted costumes adorned beautiful young women as they stuck together in giggling packs, while depressingly out-dated young men in teddy boy haircuts and mundane clothes adored themselves in the vain hope that the women would follow their example.
+The fair was small but was obviously a focus for the single young men and women of Bhavnagar; to put it bluntly, it was the Indian equivalent of the pick-up joint.
+Stunningly crafted costumes adorned beautiful young women as they stuck together in giggling packs, while strangely out-dated young men in teddy boy haircuts and mundane clothes adored themselves in the vain hope that the women would follow their example.
 But was it a vain hope?
 Judging by the way the girls enjoyed this primitive display of male strutting, the course of true love can obviously still run smooth even if one half of the couple has all the charisma of a latter-day Elvis.